IVEC 2025 Call for Proposals

 We invite proposal submissions from individuals, institutions, and organizations around the world focused on virtual exchange.
 We welcome proposals from virtual exchange practitioners (instructors, staff, and administrators) as well as students who have participated in virtual exchange.

 The primary language of the conference is English and proposals should be submitted in English.
 However, in alignment with the ethos of the IVEC community, we encourage the inclusive and innovative use of multiple languages within conference sessions.
 Please note that interpretation/translation services will not be provided.
 All submissions will undergo a double blind peer review process.
-Authors will be notified in time to register by the early registration deadline.
+Authors will be notified of acceptance in time to register by the early registration deadline.

-2024 Conference Tracks
+2025 Conference Tracks

 Submissions are welcome in the following tracks.
 The descriptions below indicate some of the types of topics that may be of interest within each track, but other topics are welcome.